Assistive-Exoskeleton/ROS_notes/ros2_language.md

 - **`launch.LaunchDescription`**: it encapsulates the intent of the user as a list of discrete **`launch.Action`**'s.
 - **`launch.Action`**: actions can have direct effect (run a process or set a configuration variable) or yield additional actions.

   Actions may also have arguments affecting their behavior.
-This is where `launch.Substitution`s can be used to provide more flexibility when describing reusable launch descriptions.
+This is where `launch.Substitution`-s can be used to provide more flexibility when describing reusable launch descriptions.

   Basic actions (`launch.actions.`):
   - `DeclareLaunchArgument`: declares a `LaunchDescription` argument, with a `name`, `default_value` and `description`.
 This argument can be exposed via command line option for a root launch description, or as action configuration.